Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Introduction

-The present study contributes to the wider literature in the following three ways.
-First, this is the first study to provide evidence on the occurrence of scarring mechanism during the pandemic, implying that the initial health endowment of the exposed cohorts decreased due to fetal influenza exposure.
+While the broad literature describing reproductive suppression has investigated the mechanism behind the selection before births \citep{Bruckner2018ssmph}, it remains understudied in the economic literature.
+A few exceptional economic studies are \citet{Valente:2015ci} as well as \citet{Sanders:2015iq}, who found that the fetal exposure to civil conflict in Nepal and the Clean Air Act Amendments of 1970 in the United States were associated with a lower and higher secondary sex ratio, respectively.
+While this current study supports the evidence from both studies, to the best of our knowledge, it is the first to provide evidence on the occurrence of scarring mechanism during the pandemic, implying that the initial health endowment of the exposed cohorts decreased due to fetal influenza exposure.
 Therefore, the results support the mechanism via the fetal shock argued in a wider range of previous studies originating from \citet{Almond:2006va}, which have found the adverse long-run effects of the pandemic influenza.